downfa11/cursus/docs/core/message-flow.md

 # Message Flow

-This document explains how messages flow through go-broker from publication to consumption.
+This document explains how messages flow through cursus from publication to consumption.
 It covers the wire protocol, message routing, deduplication, partition selection, and the dual-path distribution mechanism that ensures both durability and low latency.

 For detailed information about specific aspects of message flow: